97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Tie-Breaker Questions

-Tie-breakers are asked when two or more teams finish the main rounds on equal scores.
-But the real trick is the phrasing: they are always framed as nearest-number questions because exact ties are brutal.
-The team with the closest guess (over or under) wins.
-So every quiz host needs a bank of these ready to go.
-LearnClash keeps an archived set of these classics for hosts who want a built-in tie-breaker bank.
-Seven of our favourites:
+Tie-breakers come out when two or more teams finish the main rounds level.
+The phrasing is the whole trick.
+They are always framed as nearest-number questions, because asking for an exact fact just produces another tie.
+Closest guess wins, over or under.
+So every host needs a bank of these ready before the night starts.
+LearnClash keeps a set of these classics on hand for hosts who want a built-in tie-breaker bank.
+Seven of our favourites.

 Figure 10: Tie-breakers use nearest-number format because exact ties are rare and brutal.